osgi/osgi.enroute.site/_services/org.osgi.service.component.md

 		}
 	}

+If things don't happen as you had intended then take a look at:

+* Is the component immediate?
+If not then the activate method will not be called until the service is used.
+* Did your activate method throw an exception?
+Look in the log or in XRay (the bundle will have a warning sign).

 ## Dependencies

 We've already seen some examples of the dependencies.
 These dependencies were the simplest ones: _static_ and _single_.
-These defaults are also the most common and match the `@Inject` annotation from dependency injection that are dynamically challenged.
+These defaults are also the most common and match the `@Inject` annotation from dependency injection frameworks that are dynamically challenged.
 When the dependencies are satisfied, your component gets instantiated and when they are no longer matched, your component gets mercilessly killed.
 Since the component is not alive before and after it never sees the effects that the dynamicity has on it.
 Always start in this mode since it makes your life significantly easier and is rarely worth to effort to optimize.

 However, there are some interesting cases that we can simplify by making things more dynamic.
-For example the Whiteboard pattern.
+For example the [Whiteboard pattern][5].
 With this pattern we need to track a number of services.
 These services can come and go.
-It would be rather tiring if every arrival of a new member would result in our death and resurrection.
+It would be rather tiring if every arrival of a new member would result in our component's death and then immediate resurrection.
 This common case is handled by setting to the `cardinality` to `MULTIPLE` and the `policy` to `DYNAMIC`.
-If DS then finds new members we get informed.
-This requires us to specify 2 methods: one method for adding members, the other method for removing the members.
+If DS then finds new members we get quickly informed.
+This requires us to specify two methods: one method for adding members, the other method for removing the members.
 The _bind_ method is specified with the @Reference annotation.
 The _unbind_ method is found through the convention of removing the 'add' prefix of the bind method and replacing it with the 'remove' prefix.
 That is, `addMember` as the bind method requires `removeMember` as the unbind method.

 	@Component
 	public class WhiteboardExample {